Northside Clinic is a mixed billing clinic (both private billing and bulk billing) aiming to offer the same standard of healthcare to all.

 Minor Procedures

-There will be a treatment room fee to cover the cost of dressings and equipment used.
+There will be a procedure fee and a treatment room fee to cover the cost of dressings and equipment used.
 Please speak to your doctor before you book your procedure.

 Reminders & Recalls